 The Tennessee Housing Development Agency ("THDA") is an instrumentality and political subdivision of the State of Tennessee and serves as the primary housing finance agency in Tennessee.
 THDA was established in 1973 to raise funds for new housing units that serve low- and moderate-income persons and families in every county of the state.
-THDA activities including, but not limited to, single-family and multi-family housing programs, home repair initiatives, and grant programs, contributed an estimated \$2.7 billion to the Tennessee economy in 2022.1
+THDA activities including, but not limited to, single-family and multi-family housing programs, home repair initiatives, and grant programs, contributed an estimated \$2.7 billion to the Tennessee economy in 2023.1

-THDA prioritizes accessibility and affordability of single- and multi-family housing for minority and highrisk individuals and families.
+THDA prioritizes accessibility and affordability of single- and multi-family housing for minority and high risk individuals and families.
 Through market research, THDA has identified racial and ethnic disparities in home mortgage originations in Tennessee.
-As of 2023, 73% of white households across the state were homeowners, compared to just 44% of Black households and 45% of Hispanic/Latino households.
-THDA has committed to addressing Black-white racial inequities and impediments to homeownership and wealth accumulation.
-THDA cites Homebuyer Education classes and resources on financial literacy as especially critical to closing racial gaps in homeownership in Tennessee because these courses help prepare borrowers for the homebuying process and responsibilities of homeownership.
+As of 2023, 73% of white households across the state were homeowners, compared to just 44% of Black households and 45% of Hispanic/Latino households.2 THDA has committed to addressing Black-white racial inequities and impediments to homeownership and wealth accumulation.3 THDA cites Homebuyer Education classes and resources on financial literacy as especially critical to closing racial gaps in homeownership in Tennessee because these courses help prepare borrowers for the homebuying process and responsibilities of homeownership.
 THDA certifies Homebuyer Education counselors and approves curriculums for Home Buyer Education classes.
 Additionally, in coordination with the Mortgage Bankers Association, THDA co-leads CONVERGENCE Memphis-an initiative intended to increase Black and African American homeownership in Memphis, Tennessee.
 These efforts have made progress toward closing the homeownership gap.
-In 2021 the percentage of Black THDA borrowers was greater than the percentage of Black borrowers in the overall mortgage market, with 20% of all single-family mortgages made to Black borrowers, compared with just 7.6% throughout the state.
+In 2023, the percentage of Black THDA borrowers was greater than the percentage of Black borrowers in the overall mortgage market.4